How is the 1 Crore health cover cheaper than 25 lakh cover?

 How’s that even possible, we thought 😮!
 So, the Beshak team decided to do what it does best - go deep.

 Mostly, these 1 Crore covers are combo plans: Most of these plans are a combination of Base Plans + Super Top Up plans.
 So essentially, you’re purchasing a 5Lakh + 95 Lakh cover - but from the same insurance company, in one go.
-Since Super Topup plans are usually cheaper, you get an overall price advantage.
+Since super Topup plans are usually cheaper, you get an overall price advantage.
 Having two plans will not have any concerns at the time of claims, because both the plans are from the same insurance company.
-The only hitch you should know is that if there are deductions (due to financial limits) in such plans they will be deducted twice (More on this later)
+The only hitch you should know is that if there are deductions (due to financial limits) in such plans they will be deducted twice.

 The low price, mostly comes down to ‘utilization:’ This is very similar to your mobile company giving you an internet quota of 10 GB per day - knowing very well that the average utilization is only around 2 GB per day.
 While there is an opportunity for you to use all the 10 GB in a day, every day - it is very unlikely that you would.